opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/security-settings.md

   - `SHA384`
   - `SHA512`

-- `plugins.security.password.hashing.pbkdf2.iterations` (Static): Specifies the number of times the pseudo-random function is applied to the password.
+- `plugins.security.password.hashing.pbkdf2.iterations` (Static): Specifies the number of times that the pseudo-random function is applied to the password.
 Default is `600,000`.

 - `plugins.security.password.hashing.pbkdf2.length` (Static): Specifies the desired length of the final derived key.
 Default is `256`.